sourcery-ai-experiments/blog.nathanv.me/content/posts/octoprint-setup/index.md

 OctoPrint will now be available on port 5000, or as `octoprint.local`.

-For even more convience, you can now setup restart and shutdown commands in the OctoPrint UI with `sudo service octoprint restart` and `sudo service octoprint stop`.
+For even more convenience, you can now setup restart and shutdown commands in the OctoPrint UI with `sudo service octoprint restart` and `sudo service octoprint stop`.

 ### Webcam Setup